SETH-Based Lower Bounds for Subset Sum and Bicriteria Path: The Bicriteria -Path Problem

 The next and more difficult step is to reduce \bipath to \EkBiPath.
 This requires us to reduce the question of whether there is a path of length and cost at most $L$ and $C$, to questions about the existence of paths with length and cost \emph{equalling exactly} $T_1$ and $T_2$.
 A naive approach would be to check if there is a path of exact length and cost $(T_1,T_2)$ for all values $T_1 \leq L$ and $T_2 \leq C$.
 Such a reduction will incur a very large $O(LC)$ overhead.
 We will improve this to $O(\log^{O(1)}{(L+C)})$.

 In the remainder of this section, let $W$ be the maximum of $L$ and $C$.
 The idea behind our reduction is to look for the smallest $x,y \in [\log{W}]$ such that if we restrict all edge lengths $\ell$ to the $x$ most significant bits of $\ell$, and all edge costs $c$ to the $y$ most significant bits of $c$, then there is a path that satisfies the threshold constraints with equality.
 To do this, we can check for every pair $x,y$, whether after restricting edge lengths and costs, there is a $k$-path with total weight \emph{exactly} equal to the restriction of the vector $(L,C)$, possibly minus the carry from the removed bits.
-Since the carry from summing $k$ numbers can be at most $k$, we will not have to check more than $O(k^2)$ ``targets" per pair $x,y \in [\log{W}]$.
+Since the carry from summing $k$ numbers can be at most $k$, and we have to consider this carry for the length and the cost, we will not have to check more than $O(k^2)$ ``targets" per pair $x,y \in [\log{W}]$.

 To implement this formally, we will need the following technical lemma.
 The proof uses a bit scaling technique that is common in approximation algorithms.
 Previously, tight reductions that use this technique were presented by Vassilevska and Williams~\cite{VW09} (in a very specific setting), and by Nederlof \emph{et al.}~\cite{NLZ12} (who proved a general statement).
 We will need a generalization of the result of \cite{NLZ12} in which we introduce a parameter $k$, and show that the overhead depends only on $k$ and $W$, and does not depend on~$n$.